 Expert PLD that bridges the gap between theory and practice

-As former principals’ and practising class teachers, we provide expert professional learning services across New Zealand in both English and Maori medium settings.
+As former principals’ and practicing teachers, we provide expert professional learning services across New Zealand.
 Read more about how we can help on our blog post here…

 The list below details application deadline dates for schools or Kāhui Ako/Communities of Learning wishing to utilise centrally-funded professional learning and development.